celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 A [timeline](https://forum.celo.org/t/release-candidate-1-rc1-timeline-and-details/428) of the Release Candidate 1 is available to provide further context.
 {% endhint %}

-## Instructions Before Producing Blocks
+## Validator Node Setup

-This section outlines the steps needed to configure your Proxy and Validator nodes before you can start producing blocks.
+This section outlines the steps needed to configure your Proxy and Validator nodes so that they are ready to sign blocks once elected.

 ### Environment Variables

 First we are going to set up the main environment variables related to the RC1 network.
-Run these on all machines:
+Run these on both your **Validator** and **Proxy** machines:

 ```bash
 export CELO_IMAGE=us.gcr.io/celo-testnet/celo-node:rc1